laforest/Octavo/Tests/README.md

-Contains simple test bench and test harness.
-Sub-divide for each FPGA vendor case.
-Not guaranteed to exist or be current.
+Contains one-off test benches and test harnesses, built as-needed when developing new parts.
+Not guaranteed to be current.